 - Get involved and spread the word!
 Join a non-profit organization that supports the environment or coral reef restoration/protection, or even an organization that picks up trash – and encourage others to get involved.

 Consider becoming a member of one of the local non-profit organizations that helps to protect and restore our coral reefs, such as The Nature Conservancy, the Friends of the St. Croix East End Marine Park, or the St. Croix Environmental Association.
-You can also volunteer your services to one of these organizations, or to one of the organizations that promotes trash clean-ups such as Clean Up St. Croix or Clean Sweep Frederiksted.
+You can also volunteer your services to one of these organizations, or to one of the organizations that promotes trash clean-ups such as Clean Sweep Frederiksted.
 You can also support the works being done by the governmental agencies and parks services who strive to protect our oceans and park lands.
 Check out our Community Organizations pages to learn more about some of the local organizations mentioned above, and how you can help them save our coral reefs.

 – Jennie Ogden, Editor